uv-cpp/s3client/doc/custom_request.markdown

 the AWS; all the methods simply invoke the `S3Api::Send` method and return the parsed response.

-The only value added by the current implementation (and other simlar C++ clients) is the parsing of the XML response in cases where data is not returned in headers.
+The main value of the current implementation (and other simlar C++ clients) is the generation and parsing of XML text in addition to S3v4 signing.
 However, client code will most likely need to translate from the returned objects to their own domain-specific internal representation and it might therefore be easier to just parse the XML directly.